PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "It's not a discount.
 It's a loan."

 "It's the worst kind of discount.
-It's a 100% discount."
+It's a 100% discount!"

 "But I'd bring it back.
 Maybe with a few nicks, but definitely covered in glory."